noryeralyzf/Test/readme.txt

-Git is a distributed version control system.
+ï»¿Git is a distributed version control system.
 Git is free software.
-My name is ÓáÕ×·á.
+My name is Nor.yzf.